 Albert was born 1835 in St Andrews London.
 He was a engineer, 5′ 5″ tall when he enlisted in the 3rd Waikato Militia on 20 October 1863 in Otahuhu.
 He was a Private, Regiment number 483 and was granted one acre of land section 27 in Cambridge East and a farm section 11 at Ohaupo.

-William was born about 1821 in Rhode Island USA, son of John a gamekeeper, and as a young man worked in a Birmingham cutlery factory.
+William was born about 1818 near Birmingham, son of gamekeeper John.
+As a young man William worked in a Birmingham cutlery factory.
 He enlisted as a regular soldier in the 65th Regiment and served in the Crimea and India.
-He came to New Zealand about 1858 and he married Elizabeth Connell (who had a daughter Fanny) in 1860.
-They then had nine children – Isabella, Henry, Jack, Basil, Caroline, Alice, Ellen, Mary and David.
+He came to New Zealand about 1844 and married Elizabeth Connell, who had a daughter Fanny, on 25 June 1852 in Wellington.
+William and Elizabeth had nine children – Mary, Sarah Helen (Ellen), Henry, Isabella, Basil, Caroline Emily, David, Eliza Alice and Jack.

 William enlisted in the 3rd Waikato Militia on 23 November 1863 in Nelson.
 His Regiment Number was Private 945 and occupation a soldier.

+William was allotted a section in Cambridge East (29 November 1866).
 They farmed on the Hamilton Road bordering the Town’s Green Belt and later lived in Bowen Street.
-From 1870 to 1888 William’s occupation was listed as a sawyer and he died 31 May 1890.
+From 1870 to 1888 William’s occupation was listed as a sawyer.
+He died 31 May 1890.